ternava/Incremental-build/README.md

-### How to reproduce the results presented in the paper
+### How to REPLICATE the results presented in the paper?

-- (for the results in the paper) First switch to the right branch, then run the Dockerfile. (what are the storage requirements?)

-In order to replicate our study, the condiguration set within a system can be changed or the subject systems can be changed.
+- In case that a replication of experiments is aimed, then several directions are possible

+  1. You may choose to experiment with another new subject system.
+Then, first make sure that it has compile-time configuration options.
+Prepare the configurations that you want to test, in the same format as those in the folder `configurations`.
+Then, create a similar branch and copy-paste the structure of other branches in this project.
+Adapt it, as for other project, including the Dockerfile.
+  2. Another alternative for replication is to experiment with a larger number of configurations in our 5 chosen subject systems.
+In that case, you need just to provide a new set with configurations for them and to add in the `configurations` folder of that particular project.